AMD Radeon RX Vega 6 (Ryzen 4000/5000)

 The performance is clearly faster than the old RX Vega 6 thanks to the higher clock speed and faster main memory (if used).
 In first synthetic benchmarks, the Vega 6 was able to reach the performance of a dedicated GeForce MX150.
 In games it should be somewhere between a GeForce MX230 and MX150.

-Thanks to the modern 7nm process and clever power-saving features, the power consumption is comparatively low (according to AMD), so the graphics card can also be used for slim and light notebooks.
+Thanks to the modern 7nm process and clever power-saving features, the power consumption is comparatively low (according to AMD), so the graphics adapter can also be used for slim and light notebooks.

 |AMD Radeon RX Vega Series|